 After the ceremony I can meet your guests and answer any questions.
 I will ensure any items of importance, from the ceremony, are safely packed away.

-A beautifully presented copy of your Handfasting will arrive soon after for you to keep; a treasured memory of your wild and wonderful day!
+A celebration copy of your Handfasting will arrive soon after for you to keep; a treasured memory of your wild and wonderful day!

 Added costs for travel/accommodation may be incurred depending on venue location

 Prices vary for Tiny Wild Handfastings (12 people or less)